-The charity has developed another significant charitable activity, the SLF Prevention Project.
-The SLF prevention Project is the first of its kind in the UK and provides a treatment programme to both men and women who are distressed by their sexual thoughts, and concerned that if acted upon, they would result in harm.
+The charity developed another significant charitable activity, the Aurora Project.
+TAP is the first of its kind in the UK and provides therapy to both men and women who are distressed by their sexual thoughts, and concerned that if acted upon, they would result in harm.
 This might range from someone who is worried about becoming sexually violent in their relationships to someone who is attracted to children.
-The treatment programme has been designed by forensic psychologist with the aim to gather and use evidence-informed best practice and service-user involvement which will underpin all aspects of the prevention project.
-The programme aims to research and evaluate the project on an ongoing basis to improve effectiveness and monitor outcomes.
+The therapy has been designed by forensic psychologists with the aim to gather and use evidence-informed best practice and service-user involvement which will underpin all aspects of the prevention project.
+The SLF will research and evaluate the project on an ongoing basis to improve effectiveness and monitor outcomes.

-The project went live in October 2017 and is currently seeking and triaging referrals.
-Therapists have been recruited and are due to start in June 2018.
-The SLF prevention project provides a free and confidential community service of signposting, support and treatment for adult men and women in the midlands who find their sexual thoughts, feelings and behaviours distressing, and are concerned that they could be a risk to others.
+The project went live in October 2017 and we have received 19 referrals.
+We have been supporting clients on an individual basis and our group based intervention began in December 2018.

+TAP provides a free and confidential community service of signposting, support and therapy for adult men and women in the midlands who find their sexual thoughts, feelings and behaviours distressing, and are concerned that they could be a risk to others.
 The project works with clients who are motivated towards change and who feel able to make use of group therapy.
-The project offers treatment to clients regardless of their sexual interest (e.g. children, adults, etc).
-Treatment aims to help individuals manage thoughts, feelings and behaviours that could cause sexual harm to others, whilst also assisting our clients in developing heathy social skills, appropriate adult relationships, improved mental wellbeing and overall quality of life.
-The prevention treatment programmes uses both compassionate and acceptance based treatment approaches.
+The project offers treatment to clients regardless of their sexual interest (e.g. children, adults, etc.).
+Treatment aims to help individuals manage thoughts, feelings and behaviours that could cause sexual harm to others, whilst also assisting our clients in developing healthy social skills, appropriate adult relationships, improved mental wellbeing and overall quality of life.
+TAP uses both compassionate and acceptance-based treatment approaches.